adammj/ecg-sleep-staging/README.md

 Each file, representing a single night of sleep (or a portion thereof) that the network code will ingest, should be provided in HDF5 files with the following `datasets` (the term HDF5 uses for variables):

-All six variables are required for the loader to operate.
-However, only the first four are necessary to perform inference (just scoring instead of training).
+All five variables are required for the loader to operate.
+However, only the first three are necessary to perform inference (just scoring instead of training).
 For scoring only, the remaining two variables could be provided as arrays of random numbers of the correct dimensions.

-- `epoch_count`:
-	- An integer count of the number of 30-sec epochs.
 - `ecgs`:
 	- 2D array of floats (size: epoch_count x 7680)
 	- Where 7680 = 30 x 256Hz.